peet1126/habit-tracker/README.md

 # Habit Tracker
-### I wanted to created this app to track if habits are sticking.
-When look back at the last month it would be clear what habits are sticking and witch habits are not.
+### Created an app that tracks if habits are sticking or not.
+When the user looks back at the last month it would be clear what habits are sticking and which habits are not.

 ![Imgur](https://i.imgur.com/Ppq7RuC.png)